Youth Leaders Guide

 We will email out a few weeks before DTI to ask your group how many tents and marquees you plan to bring.
 There is no limit on the number of tents that you can bring, however we do ask you to be accurate in your calculations so that we can fit everyone on site.
 Camping is allocated on a regional basis, so where possible youth groups from the same towns and cities will be camped together.
 If you would like to camp with a youth group from another region we may be able to accommodate this.
 Please email hello@dreamingtheimpossible.org and we will see if this is an option.

 When you arrive, your Campsite Hosts will welcome you and show you exactly where to camp on your village.
-They will help to ensure that your camping area meets fire safety regulations, and that your youth group has everything that they need throughout the week
+They will help to ensure that your camping area meets fire safety regulations, and that your youth group has everything that they need throughout the week.

 You are welcome to bring additional team to get your campsite setup as we appreciate this can take a while!

 When you arrive, you can drive your car or minibus to your campsite but you will need to unload your vehicle and return it to one of the car parks immediately.
-After the first day, vehicles will not be permitted on site unless permission has been granted by the welcome team at the gates.
+After the first day, vehicles will not be permitted on site unless permission has been granted by the stewarding team at the gates.
 Please be aware that it is a working showground, so some areas of the site are not accessible by larger vehicles such as coaches or vans.
 If you are arriving by coach, you must notify us in advance so we can make sure your camping area is accessible for you.

 Onsite Deliveries